aniplaylist/AniPlaylist/README.md

 # AnimeSpotify

-This repository lists every anime song (opening, ending, insert song) available legally on Spotify starting from Summer 2016.
+This repository lists every anime song (opening, ending, insert song) available legally on Spotify.

 Each list is a markdown file with the anime and its songs titles and artists.